From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 Is the animal an orphan?

-In the springtime concerned people often mistake young animals left alone to be orphaned.
+In the springtime, concerned citizens often mistake young animals left alone as orphans.
 What most people do not know, is that it is quite common for the young of many mammals and birds to temporarily be left by their parents while the parents are out foraging.
 Parents conceal their young from predators and only periodically return to the nesting sites to feed and care for the young.

 If you find a young wild animal that appears to be orphaned, it is best to leave the animal alone, unless it is facing imminent danger.
 You should not touch or approach a wild animal, as the scent of a human will often deter a parent from returning to their offspring.
 Even leaving a human scent leading to the animal can attract predators.
 It is best to wait from a safe distance and observe the animal until one of the parents return, which could take several hours.
 If a parent does not return after several hours, keep an eye on the animal and contact a local wildlife rehabilitator (see below).